Ansh718/SEM_4_Lab_Work/README.md

 # SEM_4_Lab_Work
-This repositiory contains all the lab assignments for Semester 4.
+This repository contains all the lab assignments for Semester 4.